 The Wise account debit card is available in the following countries:

 How might you use a Wise account when emigrating?

 The crazy world situation we’re in has brought with it lots of banking changes.
 There are various banking rule changes in place now to protect people from transferring their money over to Australia before moving and then not being able to get into the country to validate their accounts to be able to access it.
 Only a small handful of banks used to let you open your Australian bank account before you arrived in the country, but some of these Australian banks have now stopped offering the option to open your bank account from overseas too.

 A big bonus with a Wise account is that regardless of what options you have with opening a bank account in Australia or around moving your money over in advance, you can have an active bank account with a bank card and accessible cash as you transit to Australia and arrive in the country.

 I still encourage you to set up a bank account in Australia before you travel (at the time of writing you can still open your bank account from overseas with my banking partner, Commonwealth but you aren’t able to move your money into the account until you’ve arrived in the country and validated your account in person).
 I think it’s always helpful to have a real life branch to visit for your banking when you’re here but if you have a Wise account it means you’ll have access to money even if it takes you a few days to go into the branch to validate your account, move your money over and collect a debit card.

-The real life benefits of a Wise account when travelling internationally
+The real-life benefits of a multi-currency account like a Wise account when travelling internationally

 When we moved to Australia, we brought some Australian currency with us, and we had our UK Santander debit card.
 It meant travelling with more cash than I like to have on me, and there were lots of times we ended up using our UK debit card for things and paying the expensive fee every time, even for tiny purchases like car parking.
 If we’d had a Wise account would could have avoided all of this and saved money too (if only I’d heard about it back then!)!